OldhamMade/PySO8601/README.rst

 IMPORTANT NOTES
 ---------------

+Python 3:
+  PySO8601 is now compatible with Python 2.6, 2.7, and >= 3.3.

 Durations:
-  Due to the difficult nature of working with calendars, for the moment years specified in the duration format are set to 365 days and months are set to 30 days.
-This will hopefully be addressed in the near future.
+  ``parse_duration``, when only provided a duration string, will assume 365 days in a year and 30 days in a month, due to the difficult nature of working with calendars.
+However, passing a ``start`` or ``end`` timestamp will provide the correct calculation based on that date.

 .. _iso8601: http://code.google.com/p/pyiso8601
 .. _pypi repository: http://pypi.python.org/pypi/iso8601